-End stage peripheral vascular disease can put people at risk of limb amputation or life threatening complications.
+End stage peripheral vascular disease may put people at risk of limb amputation or life threatening complications, such as strokes and gangrene.
 Treatment typically involves surgery.

 Peripheral vascular disease (PVD), also known as peripheral artery disease, is a condition that restricts blood flow to a person’s limbs and other body parts.
 It can affect any blood vessel outside the heart.
 However, it